enthought/traits/docs/source/traits_api_reference/trait_handlers.rst

 The following :class:`~.TraitHandler` classes and instances are deprecated, and may be removed in a future version of Traits.

-.. autodata:: TraitDict
+.. autoclass:: TraitDict

-.. autodata:: TraitList
+.. autoclass:: TraitList

-.. autodata:: TraitTuple
+.. autoclass:: TraitTuple

 .. deprecated:: 6.1.0